Where to go snowboarding in Ontario

 Many ski and snowboard shops have the option to rent your gear online in advance.
 Contact the shop before your day out on the slopes to find out if pre-booking is required for rentals, to avoid disappointment.

-Where to take snowboarding lessons
+Where to go snowboarding in Ontario

 Loch Lomond